fubinf/propra-inf/how-to.md

 ## Other markup and its use

+- `[INNERSECTION::type::subtypes]`/`[ENDINNERSECTION]`:
+  The same functionality as `[SECTION::type::subtypes]`, but used within some other section rather than after it.
+(Needed to make our simplistic parser work properly for this case.)
 - `[WARNING]`/`[ENDWARNING]`:
   A warning of a pitfall to be avoided.
   Will render as an eye-catching text box.